jsanchez0x/unbound_container/README.md

 # unbound_container
-Recursive DNS container
+Implementación simple de [unbound](https://www.nlnetlabs.nl/projects/unbound/about/). para funcionar con [Pi-Hole](https://pi-hole.net/).

 ## Prerequisites
 - Get the name of the network where the Pi-Hole container is located (for example pihole-network).
 - And set an unused IP of this network (for example 172.18.0.4).

 ## Build